-Extended loss of recess
+- Modification of recess

-Loss of privileges
+- Loss of privileges

+- Detention

+- Corporal Punishment

-In-school suspension, out of school suspension
+- Out of school suspension

-Corporal Punishment

-Expulsion from riding the bus
+- Expulsion from riding the bus

 SCHOOL BUS SAFETY TIPS FOR PARENTS

 Getting Ready for School

 - Have your children put everything they carry in a back pack or school bag so that they won't drop things along the way. - Have them wear bright, contrasting colors so they will be more easily seen by drivers. - Make sure they leave home on time so they can walk to the bus stop and arrive before the bus is due.
 Running can be dangerous.